INFORMSJoC/2020.0301/scripts/README.md

 The results will be written to `../results/rst_SCP_bc.csv`.
 ___

-Run all the algorithms to solve all instances of all the problems with a 3600-second time limit:
+Run all the algorithms to solve all the instances of all the problems with a 3600-second time limit:

 ```bash
 python test_all.py